 Personalise your policy with telematics

 Like all car insurance, the cost of young drivers’ insurance is based on generalised data and statistics.
-However, you can get a more personalised premium if you opt for telematics insurance, commonly known as ‘black box insurance’.
+However, once you’ve passed your test you can get a more personalised premium by opting for telematics insurance, commonly known as ‘black box insurance’.

 It’s a simple enough proposition:

 - Your insurer gives you a plug-in that attaches to your car.